Three Rivers UDRH First Year Health Student Accommodation Scholarship

 To be eligible for this scholarship you must be:

 - studying an undergraduate degree as an active student;

-- enrolled at Charles Sturt in one of the following courses as a Commonwealth supported student; full fee paying students are not eligible;
+- enrolling at Charles Sturt University in one of the following courses as a Commonwealth supported student.
+Full fee paying students are not eligible;

 - Bachelor of Dental Science